 During the pivotal battle at Gettysburg, the “high water mark of the Confederacy,” if the Rebels had taken Little Round Top, they might have been able to flank and therefore “roll up” the entire Union line.
 Col. Chamberlain, in command on Little Round Top, understood its importance and determined to defend it at all costs.
 When the 20th Maine troops ran low on ammo, they charged down the hill with bayonets, routing most of the Rebel forces, and ensuring the Union’s victory.
 How many Rebels they actually stuck with bayonets is not nearly as relevant as that bayonet charge’s effect on the outcome of the battle, and hence, on the tide of the war.

-The British were disappointed with the number of Argentine aircraft they were able to down with their complicated and expensive surface to air missiles in the Falklands.
+The Britts were disappointed with the number of Argentine aircraft they were able to down with their complicated and expensive surface to air missiles in the Falklands.
 However, the presence of their SAM threat forced the Argie pilots to operate at insanely low altitude.
 Consequently, many of the Argentine bomb fuses did not have time to arm before hitting their targets.
-The SAMs launched to aircraft killed ratio doesn’t tell the whole story of their effect on the outcome.
+The SAMs-launched-to-aircraft-killed ratio doesn’t tell the whole story of their effect on the outcome.

 Suffice it to say that, when the bayonets came on, the other side tended to bug out.